oddstream/lsol/store listing.md

 Games like Penguin and Simple Simon are really satisfying to win.
 Give them a go!

-= What makes this different from other solitaire apps? =
+= WWHAT MAKES THIS DIFFERENT FROM THE OTHER 462 SOLITAIRE APPS? =

 No adverts, no fees, no spooky permissions, no tracking.